Aliases for TGIF1 Gene

 GeneCards Summary for TGIF1 Gene

 TGIF1 (TGFB Induced Factor Homeobox 1) is a Protein Coding gene.
 Diseases associated with TGIF1 include Holoprosencephaly 4 and Semilobar Holoprosencephaly.
-Among its related pathways are TGF-beta Receptor Signaling (WikiPathways) and Gene Expression.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
+Among its related pathways are Gene Expression and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is TGIF2.

 Binds to a retinoid X receptor (RXR) responsive element from the cellular retinol-binding protein II promoter (CRBPII-RXRE).
 Inhibits the 9-cis-retinoic acid-dependent RXR alpha transcription activation of the retinoic acid responsive element.
 Active transcriptional corepressor of SMAD2.
 Links the nodal signaling pathway to the bifurcation of the forebrain and the establishment of ventral midline structures.
 May participate in the transmission of nuclear signals during development and in the adult, as illustrated by the down-modulation of the RXR alpha activities.